Little Chapel in the Woods: History

-The chapel received fame on November 1, 1939 when First Lady and NYA advocate Eleanor Roosevelt dedicated the Little Chapel.
-Mary Kay Jones, Student Body President, Class of 1940, introduced her to the crowd that had gathered for the dedication.
+The chapel received fame on November 1, 1939, when First Lady and NYA advocate Eleanor Roosevelt dedicated the Little Chapel.
+Mary Kathryn Jones, Student Body President, Class of 1940, introduced her to the crowd that had gathered for the dedication.

 Since its completion in 1939, the chapel has been used by many as a place of worship, meditation, and celebration.

 Weddings

 The first wedding in the Little Chapel took place on September 25, 1939 between Esther Webb (a 1933 Girls Industrial College graduate) and John Hauseman.
 The couple is listed in the TWU Bride’s Book which now holds the names of every couple to be wed in the chapel since.

 Over 100 weddings take place each year within the little chapel.